kcls/evergreen-universe-rs/sip2-mediator/README.md

 ## Setup and Usage (Ubuntu 22.04)

-> **_NOTE:_** NOTE The mediator leverages some Rust evergreen utilities.
+> **_NOTE:_** The mediator leverages some Rust evergreen utilities.
 Building the mediator will also fetch/build deps for evergreen/opensrf.
 These may eventually be decoupled.

 ```sh
 git clone https://github.com/kcls/evergreen-universe-rs